mlhubber/mlmodels/dogs-cats-r/README.rst

 known values of the labels and presents an evaluation of the performance of the model in terms of loss, accuracy, and confusion matrix.
 Errors in the predictions are highlighted in the output.
-The model using feature extraction with a pretrained network results in an accuracy of 90%.
+The model using feature extraction with a pretrained network results in an accuracy of 90% on the test set from Kaggle.
+Here, we replace the test set with 50 samples of each class from PEXELS for demonstraction purpose to avoid licensing issue.

 The **print** command displays a textual summary of the model and its model parameters.
 A textual presentation is not always easy to read